shownola/blog/README.md

 * Gravatar

+* One to Many Associations & Many to Many Associations

-* Mini Tests for models, etc.
+* Mini Tests for models, etc., rails test test/models/category_test  or whatever test you want to run rails test to run all tests

+* Many to Many associations using select forms

 This README would normally document whatever steps are necessary to get the